open-ephys/acq-board-docs/_sources/User-Manual/New-FPGA.rst.txt

 As with any new device, test your acquisition board to make sure it is working as expected by performing checks on a short recording before using it for research.
 We test them before they get to you but might not have covered all the use cases and your particular hardware.

-.. note:: The impedance measurement functionality of the new board is not currently working.
-Once a fix is ready, we will put out an updated version of the OE FPGA Acquisition Board plugin.

 .. _newfpga_help:

 If you need help or are experiencing issues